onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 for all sufficiently large `k`, with `epsilon_BSD(k)` not growing without bound as the resolution increases.

-The sequence `epsilon_BSD(k)` may depend on computational and data limitations but is not allowed to be tuned after observing the tension values.
+The sequence `epsilon_BSD(k)` may depend on computational and data limitations but is not allowed to be tuned after observing tension values.
+Any tuning of `epsilon_BSD(k)` must be done at the encoding level before experiments, not based on post hoc inspection.

 ### 4.3 BSD failure as persistent high tension

 If BSD is false in a strong family sense, then the universe belongs to a persistent high tension regime.

-More precisely, for any encoding that is:
+More precisely, for any encoding that is

 * faithful to the true analytic behaviour of `L(E, s)` at `s = 1`,
 * faithful to the actual arithmetic invariants of `E`, whenever they are well defined,
-* compliant with the family fairness rules and fixed weights,
+* compliant with the family fairness rules, quality gating, and fixed weights described in Section 3,

 there exists a positive constant `delta_BSD` and an index `k_0` such that for all `k >= k_0`: